fourstix/GFX-1802-Library/README.md

 ## Public API List
 The methods validate inputs and check boundaries before updating the display buffer.

 * gfx_draw_pixel    - set a pixel at a particular x,y co-ordinates.
 * gfx_draw_line     - set pixels to form a line from x0,y0 to x1,y1
 * gfx_draw_rect     - set pixels to form a rectangle with its upper left corner at x0,y0 with width w and height h.
 * gfx_fill_rect     - set pixels to form a filled rectangle with its upper left corner at x0,y0 with width w and height h.
 * gfx_draw_bitmap   - set pixels to draw a bitmap of width w and height h with its upper left corner at x0,y0.
 * gfx_draw_char     - draw a character at x0,y0
+* gfx_check_bounds  - validate that x,y co-ordinates are within the display height and width.
+* gfx_adj_bounds    - adjust the x,y co-ordinates to remain within the display height and width.
+* gfx_check_overlap - validate that x,y co-ordinates and height and width are within the display height and width.
+* gfx_adj_cursor    - adjust the x,y co-ordinates, if needed, so the next character is drawn entirely within the display height and width.

 ## API Registers:
 * r7.1 = origin y (row value, 0 to device height-1)